jkoppel/cardtable/README.md

 Controls
 ========

--Left click picks up a card
+ - Left click picks up a card
--Shift+Left click picks up a pile of cards
+ - Shift+Left click picks up a pile of cards
--Right click drops a card
+ - Right click drops a card
--Shift+Right click drops all cards held
+ - Shift+Right click drops all cards held
--When no cards are held, drag the mouse over a card to drag it -Mouse wheel rotates all cards held, or a card on the table if none -Middle click flips all cards held, or a card on the table if none -Shift+Middle click flips a pile of cards on the table if none are held -Space creates a random card
+ - When no cards are held, drag the mouse over a card to drag it
+ - Mouse wheel rotates all cards held, or a card on the table if none
+ - Middle click flips all cards held, or a card on the table if none
+ - Shift+Middle click flips a pile of cards on the table if none are held
+ - Space creates a random card

 Dev notes
 =========